 M.A.
 Somatic Counseling Psychology from California Institute of Integral Studies in San Francisco.

 Hakomi: An experiential and mindfulness-based approach to Somatic Psychotherapy.
 Hakomi Institute of California, 2014-present.

 Re-Creation of the Self (R-CS): A therapy that focuses on “re-empowering our ability to live from an undivided state of Selfhood in relationship with others”.
 2016-present

 Psycho-Physical Therapy: A heart-centered and resource-based approach to therapy that centralizes the body (posture, gesture, movement, touch) in assessment and therapeutic interventions.
 2013/2014 and Couples training in 2015

 Prepare/Enrich Facilitator: An evidence-based Premarital and Marriage assessment tool

 B.A. in Art History from the University of Washington (1997)

 Ongoing professional and personal growth via classes, trainings, individual study, and consultation with colleagues.

-I have personal experience working with depression, anxiety, career changes, divorce, long-term relationship, loss and grieving, and the struggle to reconnect with creative source.
+I have personal experience working with depression, anxiety, career changes, divorce, relationship loss and grieving, and the struggle to reconnect with one’s creative source.
 I am LGBTQ friendly and am intimately familiar with some of the issues of discrimination and internalized shame facing people who aren't welcomed by their environment in the way they should be.
 In addition to my work as a therapist, I spend time reading neuroscience and trauma literature, hiking and mushroom hunting, yoga/meditation, making art and taking pictures.
 Past work has included 18+ years in the custom home-building industry and caregiving for the elderly with early Alzheimers.